rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/shared-volumes-cli.rst

   POD=`oc get pods -l app=webapp1 | grep Running | awk '{print $1}'`
   oc cp /tmp/index.html $POD:/usr/share/nginx/html/index.html

-Now let’s try all three URLs and see our hello world message is showing up on all three.
+Now let's try all three URLs and see our hello world message is showing up on all three.
 This is because all three are attached to the same volume so updating one updates all three.

 .. code-block:: shell